jennybc/happy-git-with-r/50_more-content.Rmd

 ### I didn't mean to commit that

-Commiting things you didn't mean to (too big, secret).
+Committing things you didn't mean to (too big, secret).
 How to undo.

 ## git stuff